MattyIce/postpromoter/README.md

 Then set the following options in config.json:
 ```
 {
+  "rpc_node": "https://api.steemit.com", // Set the RPC node you would like to connect to (https://api.steemit.com is the default if this is not set)
   "disabled_mode": false, // Set this to true to refund all funds sent to the bot
   "detailed_logging": false, // Whether or not detailed logging is enabled
   "account": "yourbotaccount",